 Application parameters can be used across all snapshots of your app, and they are accessed through the expression editor while designing your services.

-Altogic supports authentication of your application users using emails or phone numbers and through third-party providers such as Google, Facebook, and Twitter.
+Altogic supports authentication of your application users using emails or phone numbers and through third-party providers such as Google, Apple, Facebook, and Twitter.
 In the authentication settings of an application, you can turn on or off email or phone number based authencation and define their configuration parameters.
 Additionally, you can specify the authentication providers that your application will use, the success and failure redirect URL for your front-end, and the required client id and client secret for the OAuth flow.

 By default, you need to provide a permanent user data model where Altogic will store authenticated user information such as the user name, email, profile picture, provider name, provider id, sign-up date, and last login date.
 Whenever a user of your application is authorized through one of the selected and configured authentication providers, Altogic creates or updates the user entry in the database and returns an access token in the "response" query string parameter of the redirect URL.